Mapping E-commerce Workloads to Range Partition Keys

 Workload Analysis & Partition Boundary Design

 Effective range partitioning begins with mapping high-cardinality e-commerce metrics to contiguous, non-overlapping thresholds.
 Evaluate temporal order creation rates against peak sales windows (e.g., Black Friday, regional flash sales) to determine optimal monthly or quarterly splits.
-Define explicit VALUES LESS THAN boundaries that align with business reporting cycles and data retention policies.
+Define explicit FOR VALUES FROM ...
+TO boundaries that align with business reporting cycles and data retention policies.

 When deciding between temporal and regional range splits for optimal data locality, reference Use Case Mapping for Partition Strategies to validate workload-to-strategy alignment.
 Always calculate partition count against metadata overhead to avoid catalog bloat.